Oltika/SpringBoot-TDD/README.md

-# Spring Boot Test-Driven Development Demo Project
+# Spring Boot TDD Demo

-A small Spring Boot demo application (Spring Boot TDD) demonstrating a simple customer data service using Spring Data JPA and PostgreSQL.
+Lean Spring Boot project that shows how to build a Customer CRUD API using Test-Driven Development.
+It uses Spring Data JPA with PostgreSQL (H2 for tests), JUnit 5, and Mockito to demonstrate a small, production-style service with validation and clear error handling.

 ## Project overview